Moragoh/Mineless-Sam/README.md

 ## Gameplay

 ## Installation
-For mac, download the Mineless_Mac file.
-For Windows, download the Mineless_Windows file.
+- macOS:
+Simply run the Mineless_Mac.app file

+Windows:
+Download the Mineless_Windows folder, and run the Mineless.exe file inside it.